CSCI-526/main-skill-limited-1/🎲TODO.md

 > > Short, readable, and expandable — perfect for a 48-hour proof-of-concept.

-- [ ] Score text and real text is diff
-- [ ] Score should first add then multiply, now add and multiply is messy
+- [ ] The roll and submit button should be disabled when score is animating